Trump’s grievances feed menacing undertow after the election

 “This is just sickening,” he said.
 “Every conversation I have with election folks, we start with death threats we’ve gotten.
 There’s no excuse for this no matter who the target is, but going after the on-the-ground technicians and other staff is a new low.
 Have you no shame?”

-Said Sterling, the Republican Georgia election officiall: “Someone’s going to get hurt.
+Said Sterling, the Republican Georgia election official: “Someone’s going to get hurt.
 Someone’s going to get shot.
 Someone’s going to get killed.
 And it’s not right.”

 Trump last week called Raffensperger an “enemy of the people,” Sterling noted, adding, “That helped open the floodgates to this kind of crap.”
 In addition to seeing people drive by and come on to his property, Raffensperger’s wife has been getting obscene threats on her cellphone, Sterling said.

-Both men have police stationed outside their homes, and the Georgia Bureau of Investigation has said it’s investigating threats against officials to determine their credibility.

-In Arizona, Democratic Secretary of State Katie Hobbs said that she’s faced threats of violence directed at her family and her office, which she blamed on disinformation.
-Hobbs, Republican Gov. Doug Ducey and other officials certified Arizona’s election results on Monday, showing a narrow victory for Biden.
-Since then, Trump, the state Republican leader and a legion of online supporters have heaped criticism on Ducey for certifying results that the president baselessly disputes.
+In Arizona, Democratic Secretary of State Katie Hobbs said she’s faced threats of violence directed at her family and her office.

 Trump spokeswoman Kayleigh McEnany said the White House condemns any violence.
 “What I will say though, too, is that the president’s lawyers (had) their private information put out,” she said, blaming “leftist organizations.”

 “So we’re seeing that happen to people on both sides of the argument and there’s no place for that ever anywhere,” she said.
-Indeed, GOP poll watchers said in their affidavits in election litigation that they felt threatened and were jeered by Democrats.
+Indeed, GOP poll watchers said in affidavits in election litigation that they felt threatened and were jeered by Democrats.

 A key difference, though, is that intimidation against Republican poll workers or officials by Trump’s opponents did not come from the top.
 Biden has largely stayed out of the fray even as Trump systematically maligns the process, the election workers, the state officials who resist his pressure and some of the judges.